Kiwi International Air Lines: History

-In March 1999, Kiwi tried becoming a simple charter carrier with four leased jets flying to six cities, with 500 employees and 11 months of paid advance reservations for about 80,000 seats.
+In March 1999, Kiwi tried becoming a simple charter carrier with four leased jets flying to six cities, 500 employees and 11 months of paid advance reservations for about 80,000 seats.
 However, by December 1999, the Federal bankruptcy judge in Newark approved the total liquidation of the airline.

 Ed Perkins, editor of TheTravel Letter, noted that other members of the travel press blamed the Kiwi bankruptcy on chronic undercapitalization, problems with the FAA, and the "media's indiscriminate innuendos about the safety of all low-fare airlines following the Valujet crash".
 Perkins suggested a fourth problem for Kiwi: the "pervasive power of the giant lines' frequent-flyer programs," noting that Kiwi had deliberately targeted business travelers on some of its routes.
 Perkins pointed out that Kiwi's major competitors' approach was to match Kiwi's fares.
 But, Kiwi's competitors matched prices only around the times of the more limited Kiwi flight schedules.
 Basically, Kiwi's competitors bracketed the Kiwi flights with similar competitive pricing; for the rest of their schedules, Kiwi's major airline competitors returned their prices to levels they could make a profit at.
 And, more importantly, in its business markets, the major carriers were able to compete with Kiwi by using their frequent-flyer miles (worth about $12–15 per one-way trip) as loss leaders.
 This resulted in a loss of customers for Kiwi, particularly its business customers, even though it belatedly established its own Frequent Flyer program.